pypa/pipenv/docs/dev/contributing.rst

   git submodule sync
-  git submodule update --init --recursive python -m pip install --user -e . pipenv install --dev
+  git submodule update --init --recursive python -m pip install -e . pipenv install --dev

 This will install the repo version of Pipenv and then install the development